 The Stanford Neurodiversity Project is a special initiative of the Department of Psychiatry & Behavioral Sciences.

 Lawrence Fung, M.D., Ph.D. is the Director of the Stanford Neurodiversity Project.
 Dr. Fung specializes in the phenomenology, neurobiology and novel interventions of autism spectrum condition.
 He serves as Director of the Adult Neurodevelopment Clinic, and Assistant Professor (Medical Center Line) in the Department of Psychiatry & Behavioral Sciences.
 He is also the father of a teenager on the spectrum.

-Christy Matta, M.A. is a mental health practitioner specializing in Dialectical Behavior Therapy and work with emotional dysregulation and throughout her career she has worked with neurodiverse individuals.
-Prior to joining the Stanford Neurodiversity Project as Program Manager she worked in non-profits and local government and in 2004, she co-designed and provided clinical supervision to a winner of the American Psychiatric Associations (APA) Gold Award.
+Christy Matta, M.A. is a Program Manager of the Stanford Neurodiversity Project.
+She focuses on the Neurodiverse Student Support Program.
+She was a mental health practitioner specializing in Dialectical Behavior Therapy and work with emotional dysregulation and throughout her career she has worked with neurodiverse individuals.
+Prior to joining the SNP, she worked in non-profits and local government and in 2004.
+She co-designed and provided clinical supervision to a winner of the American Psychiatric Associations (APA) Gold Award.
 Christy is the author of “The Stress Response”.

 Isabelle Frances Morris recently graduated from Stanford with a B.A. in psychology.
 She is unapologetically Autistic and is passionate about using her experiences to change systems for the better.
 Isabelle is excited to join the Stanford Neurodiversity Project in developing student support programs.